 - List of all pending and planned applications for external funding and their policies regarding overhead.

 - List of all previous external funding in the previous six years.
 This should include the title of the proposal, the agency, the dates of the award, the applicant’s role on the grant or contract (PI, co-PI, or collaborator), and the amount of funds that were available to the applicant on the project (as opposed to the total award).

 - A budget and justification that explains the basis for the cost estimates.
 Include information on any staff or students who will be supported by bridge funds (position, role, and salary and benefits).
 Since some personnel retraction will generally occur even with faculty who receive a BFG, the applicant should state why the people who will be retained are essential to the future research program.

 - Documentation of matching funds from college or department.
 Priority will be given to those applications supported by a match at the department and/or college level.

-- A signed memo from the applicant's dean acknowledging agreement with the policy to return the Bridge funds received to DOR.
+- A signed memo from the applicant's department chair and dean acknowledging agreement with the policy to return the Bridge funds received to DOR.

 Applications should be submitted to firstname.lastname@example.org.

-If interested in the opportunity and want additional information please contact: Dr. Amr Elnashai, VP for Research and Technology Transfer or Dr. Jack Fletcher (email@example.com) , AVP/VC for Research by phone at 832-842-2004.
+If interested in the opportunity and want additional information please contact: Dr. Claudia Neuhauser email@example.com, Associate VP for Research and Technology Transfer.